Need an EPC in Cheshunt?

 Is An EPC A Legal Requirement?

-Indeed, an Energy Performance Certificate is a legal requirement for all rental properties and homes which are being sold as well as all newly built properties.
+Indeed, an Energy Performance Certificate is a legal requirement for all rental properties and properties which are being sold as well as all newly built properties.
 By law, the incoming occupant has to be given an EPC.

 Are All Listed Buildings Exempt From An EPC?